 - The Mildred and George Weissman School of Arts and Sciences provides a broad-based arts and sciences education to all Baruch undergraduates.
 The school offers a unique undergraduate major that enables students to tailor individual interdisciplinary programs.
 Pre-med and biology majors have been admitted to top medical, dental, and veterinary schools in the U.S. and abroad.
 Whatever their major field, all undergraduates are required to complete an arts and sciences minor to earn a bachelor’s degree.

-- Named a flagship institution within the City University system, the School of Public Affairs is widely recognized for its teaching, research, and service in the areas of municipal government, nonprofit administration, policy analysis and evaluation, health care policy, and educational administration.
+- Named a flagship institution within the City University system, Marxe School of Public and International Affairs is widely recognized for its teaching, research, and service in the areas of municipal government, nonprofit administration, policy analysis and evaluation, health care policy, and educational administration.

 - Zicklin’s Full-Time Honors MBA Program attracts students from some of the most competitive universities in the nation.

 Designed to recreate the atmosphere of a traditional college campus in an urban setting, Baruch’s innovative, 17-floor Newman Vertical Campus serves as the hub of the College.
 Covering nearly an entire square block between Lexington and Third Avenues and 24th and 25th Streets, the 800,000-square-foot structure houses more than 100 high-technology classrooms and research facilities; faculty and administrative offices; executive conference facilities; a three-level Athletics and Recreation Complex; an expanded student activities center; the Marvin Antonowsky Performing Arts Complex, which comprises the Rose Nagelberg Theatre and Engelman Recital Hall; a 500-seat auditorium; a television studio; a food court; and a new campus bookstore.
 The Newman Vertical Campus has been honored by the American Institute of Architects with the highest award it offers to an individual building.